 Lead poisoning is a serious but preventable health problem.
 Lead is a highly toxic metal that has been commonly used in many household, industrial and automobile products—such as paint, solder, batteries, brass, car radiators, bullets, pottery, etc. Too much lead in the body, or lead poisoning, can cause serious and permanent health problems.
 Children and pregnant women are at special risk.

 The major source of lead poisoning in Vermont children is lead dust from chipping or peeling lead-based paint, but there are many other lead hazards.
-Lead poisoning can be prevented when you know what danger signs and hazards to look for in your home and in other places.
+Lead poisoning can be prevented when you know what danger signs and hazards to look for.

 Dust from lead-based paint is the major source of lead poisoning among children.
 In 1978, lead was banned from house paint by the Consumer Product Safety Commission.
 About 70% of Vermont homes were built before 1978 and likely contain lead-based paint.
 Over time, lead-based paint on surfaces crumbles into invisible dust, especially from opening and closing doors and windows.
 Even if the home has been repainted since 1978, the opening and closing of doors and windows can release lead dust from the original lead-based paint.